 - Pencils (Side note: I’ve never really used the larger primary pencils for my preschoolers, but they may be helpful if your child is working on pencil grip skills.)

-Each prompt has a line for kids to finish the sentence.
+Each of these spring creative writing prompts has a line for kids to finish the sentence.
 At the bottom, there’s a box for them to draw a picture of what they wrote.

 This spring, Piglet wants to play basketball.
 That’s her shooting the ball into the hoop in the picture.